 Residents are responsible for trees on their property.

 Under NSW planning laws, Council approval is required before pruning or removing any tree over 4.5m tall or branches more than 3m long.
 In addition, if the tree is protected within the Federation Council area, approval is also required from Council.
-A list of protected trees are included below and in the application form.
+A list of protected trees are included below.

 PROTECTED TREES WITHIN FEDERATION COUNCIL